Yandex Cloud

 • secret_id: Secret ID.

-• members: Types and IDs of entities assigned the role.
+• member: Type and ID of the subject the role is assigned to.
 Specify it as userAccount:<user_ID> or serviceAccount:<service_account_ID>.

-For more information about the yandex_lockbox_secret_iam_member settings, see this Terraform guide.
+For more information about yandex_lockbox_secret_iam_member properties in Terraform, see this provider guide.

 2. Create the resources